-Cape Atlantic I.N.K., through the Compliance Committee, shall create periodic compliance reports outlining the activities of Cape Atlantic I.N.K. with respect to implementation, maintenance and amendment of this Compliance Plan.
-If a complaint or other report alleging known or suspected non-compliance has been filed, Cape Atlantic I.N.K., through the Compliance Committee, may, as appropriate, prepare a special compliance report that describes the alleged or suspected non-compliance and the actions taken and the recommendations made in response to the complaint or report.
+The Organization, through the Compliance Committee, shall create periodic compliance reports outlining the activities of the Organization with respect to implementation, maintenance and amendment of this Compliance Plan.
+If a complaint or other report alleging known or suspected non-compliance has been filed, the Organization, through the Compliance Committee, may, as appropriate, prepare a special compliance report that describes the alleged or suspected non-compliance and the actions taken and the recommendations made in response to the complaint or report.
 The special compliance report should include the following information:

-- The circumstances that led to the complaint or report. - The investigative steps that were taken. - The facts disclosed during the investigation. - The applicable federal and state laws or regulations at issue. - The internal policies, procedures or practices at issue. - The conclusions reached by the Compliance Committee or Cape Atlantic I.N.K. and the remedial actions recommended or taken, if any, or as applicable, the referral of the matter to Cape Atlantic I.N.K.'s legal counsel.
+- The circumstances that led to the complaint or report. - The investigative steps that were taken. - The facts disclosed during the investigation. - The applicable federal and state laws or regulations at issue. - The internal policies, procedures or practices at issue.

+• The conclusions reached by the Compliance Committee or the Organization and the remedial actions recommended or taken, if any, or as applicable, the referral of the matter to the Organization's legal counsel.